tari-project/tari-dot-com/_lessons/add_new_localizations.md

 When launching for the first time, Tari Universe will use a user’s system locale to determine which language the application should display.
 If the system locale is unavailable, the initial language displayed will be English.
 Users can, however, select their preferred language manually from within the settings.
 This is important in making the application understandable to a much larger audience.

 Right now, we have a limited number of languages available; and with your help, we’d like to expand the selection.
-It’s a great way to dip your feet into the world of open-source projects, and contributing translations requires minimal programming skills.
+Contributing a localization is a great way to dip your feet into the world of open-source projects, and requires minimal programming skills.

 In this guide, we’ll explain how to go about contributing new languages - or localizations - to Tari Universe.